dvklopfenstein/goatools_simulation/README.md

 ![figure](doc/logs/fig_goea_100to000_004to124_N00050_00020_humoral_rsp.png)

-The percentage of humoral genes in the study (false nulls) that were discovered by gene ontology analyses was high for all study gene group sizes of 64 genes or more (Fig 3a, Panels B2, B3, B4, and B5).
-For studies containing 16 genes, discovery was high with over 96% of all humoral genes in the study discovered when the study groups contained 75% or 100% humoral genes (Fig 3a, Panels B4 and B5) .
-This value dipped to 69% humoral genes discovered for the 16 gene group had 8 humoral genes (Fig 3a B3) and was only 12% discovery if there were 4 humoral genes in the study.
+The percentage of humoral genes in the study (false nulls) that were discovered by gene ontology analyses was high for all study gene group sizes of 64 genes or more (orange and magenta bars in panels B2, B3, B4, and B5).
+For studies containing 16 genes, discovery was high with over 96% of all humoral genes in the study discovered when the study groups contained 75% or 100% humoral genes (Green bars, panels B4 and B5) .
+This value dipped to 69% humoral genes discovered when the 16 gene group contained 8 humoral genes (green bar, panel B3) and was only 12% discovery if there were 4 humoral genes in the study (green bar, panel B2).

-When the study size was 4 genes, 0%-39% of all humoral response genes were recovered over thousands of simulations as the percent true null contents of the groups varied from 75% true null (25% of the study genes are humoral resonse genes) to 0% true null (all of the study genes are humoral response genes).
+When the study size was 4 genes, 0%-39% of all humoral response genes in the studies were discovered over thousands of simulations as the percent of true null contents of the groups varied from 75% true null (25% of the study genes are humoral resonse genes) to 0% true null (all of the study genes are humoral response genes) shown in the figure above as blue bars in panels B2-B4.

+The simulated FDR values, which are supposed to be guaranteed to be under the alpha value of 0.05 used in the simulations, was nearly 0.00 for the case where all genes are from the population or all genes are from the set of genes enriched in humoral response (A1 and A5).
+But the FDR rises above the alpha of 0.05 in the cases where there is a mix of true null (genes from the population) and false null (genes enriched in humoral response), especially for the study groups containing 64 or more genes (panels A2-A4).

+The FDRs in this simulation are artificially high because we are finding genes enriched in categories other than _humoral response_.
+We next randomize genes with true null associations to remove the simulation artifact seen above.

 #### Figure 2) GOEA Simulations with Associations randomized for true null genes
-The original associations are randomized for all associations except for the _Non-True Nulls_ (the humoral genes that are significantly different that the population of all mouse genes) from a randomly chosen study set of genes.
+To simulate true FDRs, the original associations are randomized for all associations except for the _Non-True Nulls_ (the humoral genes that are significantly different that the population of all mouse genes) from a randomly chosen study set of genes.
 ![figure](doc/logs/fig_goea_rnd_100to000_004to124_N00100_00030_humoral_rsp.png)

-The simulated FDR, which is supposed to be guaranteed to be under the alpha value of 0.05 used in the simulations was nearly 0.00 for the case where all genes are from the population or all genes are from the set of genes enriched in humoral response (Fig 3a A1 and A5).
-But the FDR rises above the alpha of 0.05 in the cases where there is a mix of true null (genes from the population) and false null (genes enriched in humoral response), especially for the study groups containing 64 or more genes.

-Considering that the simulated FDR found above 0.05 may actually be other false nulls (enriched genes) that were not properly marked as enriched because they were not part of the humoral response group, we did another simulation which randomized the associations for all genes that were not in our enriched study group.
 The results of the randomized association simulation were all simulated FDR values stayed under the alpha of 0.05.
 Also, the sensitivity was that 99% or more of the humoral genes in the study were discovered for all simulations except for two cases.
-The first case found only 2% of all humoral genes over all simulations when using a 4-gene study group where only 1 gene was a humoral response gene (Fig 3b B2).
-The second case showed a sensitivity of 86% when the 4 gene-study group had 2 genes that were enriched in humoral response genes.
+The first case found only 2% of all humoral genes over all simulations when using a 4-gene study group where only 1 gene was a humoral response gene (Blue bar in B2).
+The second case showed a sensitivity of 86% when the 4 gene-study group had 2 genes that were enriched in humoral response genes (Blue bar in B3).

-#### Figure 3) Bejamnin/Hochberg-Only Simulated FDR values
+#### Figure 3) Benjamnini/Hochberg-Only Simulated FDR values
 ![FDR results](doc/logs/fig_hypoth_100to025_01to05_004to128_N00100_01000_fdr_actual.png)
-It is interesting to note that the simulated FDR values in GOEA simulations vary by study size in a single panel.
-For example in Fig 3b panel A2, the mean simulated FDR is 0.004, 0.01, 0.03, and 0.04 for
-study group sizes of 4 genes, 16, 64 and 124.
-This is interesting because in Benjimini/Hochberg-only simulations that contain no gene ontology or Fisher exact tests, the FDR stays the same for one panel across different sizes of tested hypotheses.
-In out Benjamini/Hochberg-only simulations the mean simulated FDR across the entire 75% null panel was 0.038 (Fig 3c, Panels A2, B2, and B3)
+It is interesting to note that the simulated FDR values in GOEA simulations vary by study size in a single panel in Figure 2.
+For example in Fig 2 panel A2, the mean simulated FDR is 0.004, 0.01, 0.03, and 0.04 for study group sizes of 4 genes, 16, 64 and 124.
+This is interesting because in the Benjimini/Hochberg-only simulations that contain no gene ontology or Fisher exact tests, the FDR stays the same for one set of simulations which all have the same “% Null” contents across different group sizes of tested hypotheses.
+In the Benjamini/Hochberg-only simulations the mean simulated FDR across the entire 75% null panel was 0.038 (Panels A2, B2, and B3)

-#### Figure 4) Bejaminin/Hochberg-Only Simulated Sensitivity values
+#### Figure 4) Benjamini/Hochberg-Only Simulated Sensitivity values
 ![Sensitivity results](doc/logs/fig_hypoth_100to025_01to05_004to128_N00100_01000_sensitivity.png)
-The sensitivity in Benjamini/Hochberg-only simulations is 100% when the study group hypotheses test results (P-values) are 0.01 or below when the alpha is set to 0.05 (panels A2, B2, and B3).
+The sensitivity in Benjamini/Hochberg-only simulations is 100% when the study group hypotheses test results (P-values) are 0.01 or below when the alpha is set to 0.05 (panels A2-A4).

-As the hypotheses test results come closer to the alpha of 0.05, the sensitivity drops (B2-B4 and C2-C4).
+As the hypotheses test results for false nulls are randomly generated at values closer to 0.05, the sensitivity drops (B2-B4 and C2-C4)

 ### Conclusion